The Most Beautiful Lake District Villages You Need to Visit

 13. Cartmel

 The historic village of Cartmel is one of the most beautiful places to visit in the Lake District.
+Known for its medieval era church and rustic buildings, this is quintessential Cumbria at its best.

+Surrounded by lush green fields and verdant woodland, this is the countryside of North East England as it should be.
 Enjoy the local pubs and small cafes, and revel in the relaxed pace of life out here in the Lake District, because Cartmel is one of the most underrated yet undeniably lovely villages to visit in the region.

 14. Glenridding

-This is another popular area, particularly in summertime, because Lake Ullswater is the second largest lake in the Lake District area, and one of the largest in the country.
+Another beautiful Lake District village is Glenridding, which is found at the southern tip of Lake Ullswater.
+This is another popular area, particularly in summertime, because Lake Ullswater is the second-largest lake in the Lake District area and one of the largest in the country.

 Glenridding itself is a charming place, and nearby you can find waterfalls, climb the fells, climb mountains or walk the hiking trails and enjoy some fantastic outdoor activities.

-In Glenridding, you can find an array of accommodation too, from hostels and campsites to bed and breakfasts, making this a popular base if you’re looking to avoid the more well known tourist sites in the Lake District.
+In Glenridding, you can find an array of accommodation too, from hostels and campsites to bed and breakfasts, making this a popular base if you’re looking to avoid the more well-known tourist sites in the Lake District.

 FAQ’s